sattviksahai/machine-learning-with-minishift/README.md

 *** OpenShift is the worlds best Kubernetes distro***

 ```
-OpenShift is described as “The developer and operations friendly Kubernetes distro.”
-It runs on top of Kubernetes (previous versions of OpenShift handled container orchestration using a different mechanism).
-OpenShift provides tools that help developers and operations teams run containerized workloads.
-Under the covers, OpenShift is powered by Origin Kubernetes Distribution (OKD), which includes Kubernetes and other open source projects like Docker and Istio.
+"OpenShift is described as “The developer and operations friendly Kubernetes distro.”
+It runs on top of Kubernetes (previous versions of OpenShift handled container
+orchestration using a different mechanism).
+OpenShift provides tools that
+help developers and operations teams run containerized workloads.

+Under the covers, OpenShift is powered by
+Origin Kubernetes Distribution (OKD),
+which includes Kubernetes and other open source projects
+ like Docker and Istio."

-A hitchhiker’s guide to OpenShift
-As you are working with Red Hat OpenShift on IBM Cloud, just remember: Don't panic!
+A hitchhiker’s guide to OpenShift - As you are working with Red Hat OpenShift on IBM Cloud, just remember: Don't panic!

 By Anton McConville, Yan Koyfman, Olaph Wagoner
 Updated November 8, 2019 | Published November 8, 2019